 These automatic no-touch bins are super hygienic and easy to use.
 You do not even have to remember to close the lid on some models as they close themselves!

-These are very hygienic to use as you do not need to touch the bin at all when putting in rubbish.
-This saves you having to wash your hands as much.
+These are very hygienic to use as you do not need to touch the bin at all when putting in the rubbish.
+This saves you from having to wash your hands as much.
 They are easy to clean.

 These bins are much more sophisticated so they tend to start at a higher price range than the simpler pedal models although they are still affordable.
 They do require batteries.
 Depending on where you put some of the bins they may open as you pass when you do not want them.
 May open for pets.